 - Mandatory drug penalty fines

-Drug distribution cases are one of the most serious crimes you can be charged with because of the penalties involved.
-Jenna Casper Bloom has tried numerous drug distribution cases and has handled thousands of drug distribution cases that were resolved by way of plea agreement or a dismissal.
-She knows how to read lab reports, look at the chain of custody, and aggressively attack the state’s “experts” which are usually just police officers that have attended various trainings offered by their departments.
-Additionally, she can make the argument that it is a straight possession case, not a distribution case even though the State is attempting to prove otherwise.
+Jenna Casper Bloom has tried numerous drug distribution cases and has handled thousands of drug distribution cases that were resolved through plea agreements or dismissed entirely.
+She knows how to read lab reports, examine the chain of custody, and aggressively attack the State’s “experts,” who are usually just police officers who have attended various training classes offered by their departments.
+Additionally, she can argue for reducing distribution charges to a straight possession case, even if the State attempts to prove otherwise.

-Another component of drug distribution cases is being charged with distribution within 1000 feet of a school or 500 feet of a public facility like a park or housing.
-If you arrested in Trenton for example, because of the number of schools and public housing, you are guaranteed to be in one of these zones no matter where you are arrested in the town.
-These charges carry additional penalties, most notably the required period of parole ineligibility.
-If you are charged with a third degree offenses and looking at five years state prison, the state can require that you serve 2.5 years of state prison time before you are eligible for parole.
-Normally, you would be eligible for parole after only service one year of state prison.
+Another component of many drug distribution cases is being charged with distribution within 1000 feet of a school or 500 feet of a public facility like a park or housing.
+In Trenton, for example, you are guaranteed to be in one of these zones no matter where you are arrested because of the number of schools and public housing areas in the town.
+These charges carry additional penalties, including significant added fines as well as a required period of ineligibility for parole.
+This “fixed-term” requirement means you must serve more of your sentence than ordinarily required under law before being eligible for parole.
+If you are charged with a third-degree offense and face five years in state prison, for example, you would have to serve 2.5 years of state prison time before you become eligible for parole.
+Typically, you would be eligible for parole after only serving one year in state prison.

 Drug Court in Flemington, New Jersey

-An individual can enter drug court by two ways.
-One is voluntary where the individual applies to drug court, the prosecutor agrees to let them in, and then the individual has a drug and alcohol evaluation to determine if they need treatment.
-If it is determined that they don’t need treatment, then they will not be allowed to participate in drug court.
-The second way is mandatory where the Judge sentences you to drug court, whether you have applied or not.
-You would still need to have a drug and alcohol evaluation showing that a need is there for drug rehabilitation.
+An individual can enter Drug Court in two ways.
+One is voluntary; an individual applies to drug court, the prosecutor agrees to let them in, and then the individual has a drug and alcohol evaluation to determine if they need treatment.
+If it is determined they don’t need treatment, they will not be allowed to choose this option.
+The second way is mandatory; a judge sentences an individual to Drug Court whether they have applied or not.
+This situation still requires a drug and alcohol evaluation reflecting the individual’s need for drug rehabilitation.

-Jenna Casper Bloom has over fourteen years experience handling all criminal matters including thefts, drug offenses, weapons offenses, sexual assault, aggravated assault, domestic violence, Megan’s Law offenses, Graves Act, DWI/DUI, traffic tickets, Pre-trial intervention, gun cases, marijuana charges, and expungements.
-She has handled cases from all stages and hearings including motions to suppress, Miranda hearings and has extensive trial experience.
-She provides an aggressive defense for any crime that one is charged with which results in her clients receiving favorable outcomes.
-Additionally, many times Jenna Casper Bloom gets cases dismissed for her client or plead guilty to a lesser offense.
-She has also argued probation and parole violation hearings which resulted in her clients being able to stay on probation or parole and not return to prison.
-She especially has experience with detention hearings, allowing her clients to be released pending their trial instead of languishing in jail.
+Jenna Casper Bloom has over fourteen years of experience handling all criminal matters, including thefts, drug offenses, weapons offenses, sexual assault, aggravated assault, domestic violence, Megan’s Law offenses, Graves Act, DWI/DUI, traffic tickets, pre-trial intervention, gun offenses, marijuana charges, and expungements.
+She has extensive trial experience and handles cases in all stages as well as pre-trial hearings like motions to suppress and Miranda hearings.
+She provides an aggressive defense to criminal charges, a strategy that often results in her clients receiving favorable outcomes.
+Additionally, Jenna Casper Bloom often gets cases dismissed entirely or negotiates for her clients to plead guilty to a lesser offense.
+She has argued many probation and parole violation hearings that resulted in her clients staying on probation or parole rather than returning to prison.
+She also has experience with detention hearings, allowing her clients to go home pending their trials instead of languishing in jail.

-If you can be charged with the crime, Jenna Casper Bloom has experience in defending it.
-She practices in Mercer County, Hunterdon County, Warren County, and Somerset County as well as in the towns of Trenton, Flemington, Clinton, Raritan, Annandale, Union, Pennington, East Amwell, West Amwell, Lawrenceville, Ewing, and Princeton.
+If you can be charged with the crime, Jenna Casper Bloom has experience defending it.
+She practices in Mercer County, Hunterdon County, Warren County, Somerset County, and the towns of Trenton, Flemington, Clinton, Raritan, Annandale, Union, Pennington, East Amwell, West Amwell, Lawrenceville, Ewing, and Princeton.

-Jenna Casper Bloom will treat you as the person you are, not the crime you have been charged with.
+Jenna Casper Bloom will treat you as the person you are, not the crime for which you have been charged.
 Contact her today for a free consultation.